This post may include affiliate links; see our disclosure policy.

 The Cynar Spritz is really a matter of pouring everything into a glass!
 If you really want to take it over the top, try the following:

 • Serve with clear ice.
 This ice is crystal clear, with none of the cloudiness of normal ice.
-You can cut large chunks and they look just like a fancy bar!
-All you need is 24 hours.
-Go to How to Make Clear Ice.
+You can cut large chunks, and they look just like a fancy bar.
+All you need is 24 hours and my tips for making clear ice at home.

 • Throw in a straw.
 What’s more fun and summer-centric?